wysaid/FotorSDK-iOS/README.md

 - (void)photoEditor:(EIPhotoSDKEditorController *)editor didFinishedWithImage:(UIImage *)image
 {
-    _imageView.image = image;
+    //Got screen size edited image from here _imageView.image = image;
     [editor dismissViewControllerAnimated:YES completion:nil];
 }

 ```

-Additionally, the optional delegate's `photoEditorDidCancel:` method is provided for when you want to catch the cancel callback.
+Additionally, the optional delegate's method photoEditorDidCancel: will be called when image editing is cancelled by the user.
 For more detail,  please see [Demo apps](https://github.com/koluray/ImageEditor-ios).